 Meet Cracker – Pekay’s Crack of Dawn

-Cracker is three years old and was certified through Bright and Beautiful Therapy Dogs, a national organization.
+Cracker is certified through Bright and Beautiful Therapy Dogs, a national organization.
 He resides and “works” in the Sarasota/Manatee area of Florida.

 - Basic and advanced obedience.